GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_STATE {#client-channel-state-frame}

-MC_STATE frames (type=TBD-0b or TBD-0c) are sent from client to server to report changes in the client's channel state.
+MC_STATE frames are sent from client to server to report the client's state for a multicast channel.
-Each time the channel state changes, the Client Channel State Sequence number is increased by one.
-Due to packet loss it is possible that Sequence numbers aren't continuous on the server side.
-As such, the server MUST only consider the frames with the highest Sequence number.
-It is a state change to the channel if the server requests that a client join a channel and the client declines the join, even though no join occurs on the network.

-Frames of type TBD-0b are used for cases in which the reason for the state change occur in the QUIC multicast layer while frames of type TBD-0c are used for reasons that are application specific.

 MC_STATE frames are formatted as shown in {{fig-mc-client-channel-state-format}}.